HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 This section provides a high-level overview of the architecture and the steps to install, enable, and update Search V2 Authoring.

 - **[Accessing Search V2 Authoring](./access.md)**<br>
-This section provides the steps on how to access the Search V2 Authoring portlet.
+This section provides the steps to access the Search V2 Authoring portlet.

 - **[Using Search V2 Authoring](./usage.md)**<br>
 This section provides a step-by-step guide on generating search results using Search V2 Authoring.